AI Trail Analysis

 What to bring⌄

-Given the distance, elevation, and potential for rapid weather changes, carrying essential gear for a full day in the backcountry is critical.
-Trekking poles can greatly assist with the rocky terrain and elevation gain, reducing strain on joints.
+Given the distance, elevation gain, and potential for variable weather, carrying essential gear for a full day hike is crucial.
+Trekking poles can greatly assist with the rocky and steep sections.
+Always bring enough water and food, as there are no services on the trail.

 Safety tips⌄